jimklimov/illumos-smf-zfspools/README.md

 NOTE: Currently the SMF method scripts and manifests presented here are considered templates.
 Some manual chiseling work is expected from the user to tune these for realities of a particular system.
-See the Wiki article for more details.
+See the Wiki article or the scripts' sources for more details.

-Generally users only interested in making a ZFS pool an SMF instance should only fetch the resources from `phase1-zfs-pool` directory.
+Generally users only interested in making a ZFS pool an SMF instance should only fetch the resources from `phase1-zfs-pool` directory, then update paths and pool names and follow other suggestions commented in the script.

 Scripts here are kept not-executable to remind that they need to be manually tuned first.